 Paula credits project-based leadership and their use of community-based design workshops involving Pilsen area residents for much of the garden’s growth, rather than her hard work and dedicated leadership.
 She admits, however, she could use someone for the not-so-fun administrative work so she could focus on community programming.
 The garden leadership team has begun discussions to figure out how to generate a reliable income to support an administrator’s salary.

 Retraining volunteers has been a constant struggle and barrier and has at times left Paula and Antonio feeling overwhelmed.
 However, she’s beginning to solve the age-old problem of volunteer turnover and loss of human capital by identifying and then paying for advanced training for dedicated volunteers.
-She’s also focused on creating a culture
+She’s also focused on creating a culture of work and socialization.

 “Every Sunday, volunteers work from 10 a.m. to 2 p.m. before heading to the brewery.
 It’s often a time where our garden volunteers share their individual transformation stories.
 This makes it feel like home and one big multicultural and multigenerational family.”

 Matthias Lampe, moved to Chicago from Switzerland in 2017 immediately taking a deep interest and leadership role in the apiary.
 He enrolled in the Master Urban Farmer Training program to learn how to build and run an efficient and productive urban farm.